Afewerk/Capstones/README.md

 # Capstons
 Cappstone #1 Meanneapolis Police Stop Data from precinct 1 to 5 during 2016-10 to 2019-04

 Overview: This report explores the Minneapolis 5 precint police stop data found in website below.
 The dataset has ~120k rows, 19 and 19 columns.
-For this report, the 'responseDate', 'citationIssued', 'race', and 'neighborhood' are analysed to get insite in to policing behaviors.
+For this report, the 'responseDate', 'policePrecinct', 'citationIssued', 'race', and 'neighborhood' are analysed to get insite in to policing behaviors.

 The bottom four major questions were raised in this report.